-Applications of Intelligent Transport Systems (ITS) are intended to make mobility safer, more comfortable, better accessible (e.g. for the elderly) and to reduce environmental impact.
-Examples are Travelling Advice, Lane Keeping, Speed Control or Traffic Sign Recognition.
-While the technology for intelligent transport systems develops fast, their application is limited to boundary conditions of technical capabilities and infrastructure.
-The trade-off between these aspects, their context and traffic participants’ behaviour define to a large extend the success of an ITS application.
+Smart Mobility aims at making mobility safer, more comfortable, better accessible (e.g. for the elderly) and to reduce environmental impact.
+Examples are Travelling Advice, Automated Driving, Speed Control, Platooning or Traffic Sign Recognition.
+While the technology for intelligent transport systems (ITS) develops fast, their application is limited to boundary conditions of technical capabilities and infrastructure.
+The trade-off between these aspects, the context and traffic participants’ behaviour, acceptance and abilities define to a large extend the success of smart mobility.

-Sustainable development of intelligent transport solutions needs true understanding of the users involved and their use situations.
-Deficits in understanding may cause counterproductive effects, like drivers who take increased speeding risks as they assume to be compensated by the ITS-application.
-For the development of ITS applications it is crucial to involve users, traffic participants and all stakeholders to ensure that their application will be effective, meaningful, ethically feasible and practically usable.
+Sustainable development of transport solutions that use smart mobility need true understanding of the users involved and their use situations.
+Deficits in users’ understanding may cause counterproductive effects, like drivers who take increased speeding risks as they assume to be compensated by the ITS-application.
+For the development of smart mobility it is crucial to involve users, traffic participants and all stakeholders to ensure that an application will be effective, meaningful, ethically sound and practically usable.

-The track Human Centred Design of Intelligent Transport Systems researches the interaction between technology, context and user to develop better ITS applications.
+The track Human Centred Design for Smart Mobility researches the interaction between technology, context and user to develop better transport applications.
 We develop methods to improve the balance between the capabilities of the technology and the ‘fit’ to human needs.
 An important focus is to avoid counterproductive effects and to add value through stakeholder involvement.

 Integrated Cooperative Automated Vehicles.
 Human Factors of driver-vehicle cooperation of highly automated vehicles in urban environments. – STW project 2016-2020